ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Bisglycinate vs Oxide?

-Choose Bisglycinate if: bioavailability is a priority, you are focused on supporting immune_support function, or you want the form with the strongest formulary evidence.
+Choose Bisglycinate if: bioavailability is a priority, you are focused on supporting Immune Support function, or you want the form with the strongest formulary evidence.

 Choose Oxide if: cost or product availability is a primary consideration — note that dose may need adjustment to account for differences in absorption.